 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

-ltem # Title Credits
+Item# Title Credits:

 BUS 215 Business Communication 3

 CIS 185 Computer Ethics 3

 CIS 191 Intro to Computer Programming 3

 Concepts

 CPT 182 Help Desk Applications 3

 WKO 107 or ORI 101 1

-ltem # Title Credits
+Item # Title Credits:

 CIS 113 Spreadsheet Software 3

 Applications

 CIS 115 Presentations Graphics Software 3

 Applications

 CIS 117 Database Management Software 3

 Applications

 CIS 146 Microcomputer Applications 3

-CIS 157 Introduction to App Development 3
+CIS 157 Introduction to APP Development 3

-with Swift

 Total credits: 28